harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 ### What kind of build infrastructure can I use?
 Which operating systems are supported?

-Harness has several build infrastructure options that support multiple types of operating systems, architectures, and cloud providers.
-For more information, go to [Which build infrastructure is right for me](https://developer.harness.io/docs/continuous-integration/use-ci/set-up-build-infrastructure/which-build-infrastructure-is-right-for-me).
+For support operating systems, architectures, and cloud providers, go to [Which build infrastructure is right for me](https://developer.harness.io/docs/continuous-integration/use-ci/set-up-build-infrastructure/which-build-infrastructure-is-right-for-me).

 ### Can I use multiple build infrastructures in one pipeline?